Is Robinhood Available in Canada?

 Is Robinhood In Trouble In the USA?

 As I mentioned before, Robinhood has come under a lot of pressure over the last few years as its revenues from highly-volatile asset trades like cryptocurrency have shrunk.
-It has also faced competition from other brokerages that have rapidly caught more costs to appeal to fee-conscious investors.
+It has also faced competition from other brokerages that have rapidly cut more costs to appeal to fee-conscious investors.

 Likely the biggest threat to Robinhood though (and what has likely prevented Robinhood from coming to Canada) is the reputational damage the Gamestop saga did to their brand.
 By making choices that led to the downfall of thousands of their most passionate users, the company didn’t do a lot to bolster its reputation.